cskomra/entertainment-center/README.md

 ## Usage ##

-To begin, open the file:  `entertainment_center.py`.
+To begin, run the file:  `entertainment_center.py`.

 You will be presented with the Movies page from which you can navigate to/from TV Shows.